 Did you just spend a lot of money doing a retrofit?
 Did you replace old equipment that had obsolete refrigerant, only to never find out where it went?
 You should know and are expected to know.
 When the regulators come calling, the tech who removed the refrigerant isn’t going to be fined.
 YOU will.

 Clearing old, large cashes of virgin gas is great.
 We definitely should try to keep making that happen.
 But the fact is, leaks are still allowed.
 In other words, we have a constant stream of additional ODS entering the system every single day.
 According to current regulations, you can leak up to 20% of refrigerants, or 10% of A/C gasses without penalty.
 And many companies are not even operating in compliance, even with corporate sustainability initiatives.
 We’re dumping millions of pounds of ODS into the atmosphere because we’re continually operating in a wasteful way.

 Taking the time and energy to do a destruction project involves tracking everything in order to gather the required legacy information.
 Taking it to the next level by making tracking a day to day activity carries the added value of reduced leaks, directly attacking that much larger problem of the day-to-day release of these greenhouse gases.

 This is what trakref was born to do.
 It is a powerful rules engine that is a hybrid between CMMS, EAM and environmental systems, backed by compliance experts who monitor your data and help you untangle the constantly shifting patchwork of federal and state regulations.
 You’ll know your true leak rate, you can answer who completed maintenance, on what equipment, where and when – you’ll know where your gas is going and why.
-We’ll keep you compliant, save you money, and together we’ll make a strong, direct impact on climate change.

 We are refrigerant geeks with proven techniques to manage leaks in our HVAC/R and refrigerant management software.